 Sharks4Kids is a great education tool which aims to create a new generation of shark advocates through games, activities, info sheets and lessons that teachers can integrate into their science programmes.

-For more information about Andrea, please visit: http://www.queenofmantas.com/
+For more information about Andrea and mantas, please visit: http://www.queenofmantas.com/